 - Carry out comprehensive assessments upon meeting a new client

 - Complete all related admin within a couple of days of face to face client work

 There are many other career options where counselling qualifications would be beneficial.
 You can talk to our tutors about other opportunities and discover what might suit you.

 The British Association for Counselling and Psychotherapy is the professional association for members of the counselling professions in the UK.

 Counselling changes not just the lives of individuals, but of families and communities.

 Our desire for social justice determines everything we do and guides our relationship with our members and the public, as well as commissioners and government.
 It’s why we champion the counselling professions as a viable, and increasingly evidence-based choice for people.
 We know counselling works.

 Click here for further information about the BACP’s work, charitable objectives and current strategy.

-We are a small private college offering high quality training in creative counselling therapy.
-This college is run by tutors with a collective counselling experience of over 60 years and tutoring experience of more than 30 years.
+We are an East Sussex based counselling college offering high quality training in creative counselling therapy.
+The college is run by tutors with collective private practice experience of over 60 years and tutoring experience of more than 30 years.
 You can read more about us here.